-Finally, we asked whether UPR-mediated apoptosis is mainly caused by over-expression of MLV proteins.
-We performed in vitro differentiation assays of wild type cells in which we over-expressed GFP or MLV Env protein of the endogenous MLV1 retrovirus.
-Wild type CD19+ B cells in which we did not over-express additional proteins show a low rate of apoptosis (Figure 7E).
-GFP over-expression in B cells did not reveal elevated apoptosis (Figure 7E, Supplementary Figure 10B).
-In contrast, over-expression of MLV Env protein leads to strongly increased apoptosis in B cells (Figure 7E, Supplementary Figure 10B).
-Importantly, qRT-PCR analyses of in vitro differentiated B cells revealed specific activation of UPR genes upon Env over-expression (Figure 7F).
+Finally, we examined whether UPR-mediated apoptosis is mainly caused by overexpression of MLV proteins.
+We performed in vitro differentiation assays of wild-type cells in which we overexpressed GFP or MLV Env protein of the endogenous MLV1 retrovirus.
+Wild-type CD19+ B cells, in which we did not overexpress additional proteins, show a low rate of apoptosis (Fig. 7E).
+GFP overexpression in B cells did not reveal elevated apoptosis (Fig. 7E, Fig. S10B).
+By contrast, overexpression of MLV Env protein led to strongly increased apoptosis in B cells (Fig. 7E, Fig. S10B).
+Importantly, RT-qPCR analyses of in vitro differentiated B cells revealed specific activation of UPR genes upon Env overexpression (Fig. 7F).

-In summary, our data show that elevated expression of MLV transcripts leads to excessive production of MLV env protein which triggers the UPR pathway leading to apoptosis in $Setdb1^{Mb1}$ pro-B cells, resulting in a block of B cell development.
+In summary, our data show that elevated expression of MLV transcripts leads to excessive production of MLV Env protein, which triggers the UPR pathway, leading to apoptosis in Setdb1^{Mb1} pro-B cells and resulting in a block to B cell development.